babel/babel/eslint/babel-eslint-parser/README.md

 **babel-eslint** allows you to lint **ALL** valid Babel code with the fantastic [ESLint](https://github.com/eslint/eslint).

-#### Note: You don't need to use babel-eslint if you are only using ES6/ES2015.
-ESLint actually supports ES6/ES7, JSX, and object rest/spread by default now.
+#### Note: You don't need to use babel-eslint if you are using ES2015 (ES6), ES2016 (ES7) or ES2017 (ES8).
+ESLint actually supports ES2015/ES2016/ES2017, JSX, and object rest/spread by default now.

-##### At the moment, you'll need it if you use stuff like class properties, decorators, async/await, types.
+##### At the moment, you'll need it if you use stuff like class properties, decorators, types.

 > If there is an issue, first check if it can be reproduced with the regular parser or with the latest versions of `eslint` and `babel-eslint`!

 For questions and support please visit the [`#linting`](https://babeljs.slack.com/messages/linting/) babel slack channel (sign up [here](https://babel-slack.herokuapp.com))!

 > Note that the `ecmaFeatures` config property may still be required for ESLint to work properly with features not in ECMAScript 5 by default.
-Examples are `globalReturn` and `modules`)
+Examples are `globalReturn` and `modules`).

 ## Known Issues